wesExpress/Photometric-Model/README.md

 + Seeing effects --> convolve image with either Gaussian or Moffat profile
 + 'Patchy' Disk
 + Spiral arms --> would be nice to add spiral arms into the image
-+ Ability for code to read in the limits for parameter creation.
-Currently are hard coded in